megandieudonne/CyborgCuntGlitch/README.md

 <p>Legacy Russell, Glitch Feminism, 2020</p>

 >"Our best machines are made of sunshine"
-<p>Donna Haraway, A Cyborg Manifesto: Science, Technology, and socialist-Feminism in the Late 20th Century</p>
+<p>Donna Haraway, A Cyborg Manifesto: Science, Technology, and socialist-Feminism in the Late 20th Century, 1984</p>

 <h2>About</h2>
 <p>This is an effort to (re-)build: A continuous practice of 'reflective thinking'; A library of critical thinking and reading written by women*, LGBT*, and POC*.
 Motivated by the current research project: <i>Cyborg Cunt Glitch</i> which currently takes shape as a MA thesis—all in all—another contribution to our* common language that's taking place on and away from our* screens.</p>